 A Little Bit Insane

+I am A Little Bit Insane.
 Okay, so I know that this sounds like I’m NUTSO…..really…I am, I’m okay with that.
-I always say that my “sense” started leaving me as I was walking down the aisle to Big Daddy…..later, in life, I pushed it out with 3 births, 3 adoptions and 2 lost children and 1 miscarriage later by our birthmom….it is gone, really really gone.
+I always say that my “sense” started leaving me as I was walking down the aisle to Big Daddy.
+However, later, in life, I pushed it out with 3 births, 3 adoptions, and 2 lost children, and 2 terminated pregnancies later by our birthmothers.
+It is gone, really really gone.

 Anyway, when we adopted our son, on Oct.
 13, 2010, it was a JOYOUS day.
 We’d spent all week in Ethiopia, a beautiful beautiful country.
 It was made even beautiful-er because my son was in my arms.
 Precious precious child.
 On Oct.
 17, 2010, we got our first of many disappointments.
 We were being denied by US immigration for lack of money to support our son.
 Our hearts were broken.
 We had just come off a tremendous high and thrown into the deepest pit imaginable.
 Surrounded by darkness and sadness.
 Alone….so we thought.

 While I’m at work, I am approached by a beautiful young woman.
 Precious child who was expecting a precious child.
-She was unsure of her future and in time (lots of prayer and talking), had asked us to adopt her baby.
+She was unsure of her future and in time (lots of prayer and talking).
+This young lady had asked us to adopt her baby.
 Before I thought about it I told her YES.
-Then I stepped back and thought “oh my goodness, what have I just done.”
-Fear approached me.
-I would be bringing home my sweet son and shortly after that, welcome a NEWBORN.
-What in the heck am I thinking?
-I realized that as God was working in Big Daddy’s heart, he was also working in mine.
-Sadly, we lost that baby at 14 weeks.
-I was devastated but more worried about the sweet girl carrying him.
-We are forever connected and she is forever loved by our family.
+Then I stepped back and thought “oh my goodness, what have I just done?”

 I was in that pit…I’m not out of it yet, but God never left me there, alone.
-He was with me.
-He is with me.
-He is with my son.
-He is my Sustainer, my Refuge, my Strength and He has been holding my hand and molding my heart the whole time I’ve been in that pit.
+He was with me and He still is with me.
+Also, He is with my son.
+I must remember that He is my Sustainer, my Refuge, my Strength.
+He has been holding my hand and molding my heart the whole time I’ve been in that pit.